 I have many reasons to say loudly: I love Ikorta and its people!

 In Tserovani, I accidentally found out that the organization For Better Future offered a cloisonné enamel course with the financial support of the Women’s Fund in Georgia.
-I decided to learn how to make enamel jewellery.
+I decided to learn how to make enamel jewelry.
 I attended classes attentively; I didn’t even miss one.
 I hoped it was the opportunity to get out from my situation.
 Cloisonne enamel turned into art therapy for me.
-By the end of the course I was offered by Nana (Chkareuli) to work at Ikorta full-time.
+By the end of the course I was offered to work at Ikorta full-time by Nana (Chkareuli).

-While thinking what to create in order to interest customers, I decided to use chokha, which is a traditional Georgian outfit, white tulips and blue tablecloths as themes in my jewellery pieces.
+While thinking what to create in order to interest customers, I decided to use chokha, which is a traditional Georgian outfit, white tulips, and blue tablecloths as themes in my jewelry pieces.
 It’s sort of my niche.
-I really enjoy doing this and I’m especially excited with the fact that both Georgians and tourists like my work.
+I really enjoy doing this and I’m especially excited by the fact that both Georgians and tourists like my work.
 I work long hours because I enjoy it.

-In the beginning there were only 4 employees at Ikorta; now there are 10.
-We create a special, comfortable, family atmosphere where we support each other.
+In the beginning there were only four employees at Ikorta; now there are 10.
+We create a special, comfortable, family atmosphere where we support one other.
 With our work, we have the opportunity to make contributions to different events.
 For example, we designed poppy pins to memorialize the 10th anniversary of the 2008 August War.
 Those who remember this tragedy can purchase our pins.

-At first, I was a little bit nervous about how we would manage to develop Ikorta, but Nana was so optimistic about the future and she spreat her positive energy.
-From then on, we share her attitude.
+At first, I was a little bit nervous about how we would manage to develop Ikorta, but Nana was so optimistic about the future and she spread her positive energy.
+From then on, we shared her attitude.

-Now, many people have heart about Ikorta.
-We often host foreign guests at our jewellery-making workshops where guests can create pieces by themselves, with our help.
-It enables them to learn about the art of enamel’s cultural history and enjoy creating jewellery with their own hands.
+Now, many people have heard about Ikorta.
+We often host foreign guests at our jewelry-making workshops, where guests can create pieces by themselves, with our help.
+It enables them to learn about the art of enamel’s cultural history and enjoy creating jewelry with their own hands.

-I think the development of Ikorta is very encouraging for other people in our Settlement as well.
-We would like to support them and be able to show the world that we are not just IDPs and we managed to recover both our lives and work too.
+I think the development of Ikorta is very encouraging for other people in our settlement as well.
+We would like to support them and be able to show the world that we are not just IDPs, and we managed to recover both our lives and work.

-During the war in 2008, I was an 11th grade student.
-After fleeing my home village, I lived in many different places, changing schools more than ten times.
-I finished my senior year of high school at the recently built school in Tserovani IDP Settlement.
-After high school I attended Ilia State University but I was drawn to art.
-I transferred to the Academy of Arts with focus on ceramics.
-During my four years at university I was daily commuting from Tserovani to Tbilisi in order to attend classes.
+During the war in 2008, I was an 11th-grade student.
+After fleeing my home village, I lived in many different places, changing schools more than 10 times.
+I finished my senior year of high school at the recently built school in the Tserovani IDP Settlement.
+After high school I attended Ilia State University, but I was drawn to art.
+I transferred to the Academy of Arts with a focus on ceramics.
+During my four years at university I was commuting daily from Tserovani to Tbilisi in order to attend classes.

 2018 was the 10th anniversary of the war and I really wanted to create something special for this date.
-The world celebrates the memory of the war heroes with red poppies and recently, this tradition became popular in Georgia as well.
-To commemorate our war heroes, we decided to create poppy pin as enamel jewellery.
+The world celebrates the memory of the war heroes with red poppies, and recently this tradition became popular in Georgia as well.
+To commemorate our war heroes, we decided to create poppy pins as enamel jewelry.
 Those who would like to respect the memory of heroes will be able to carry a beautiful, long-lasting, enamel pin, instead of cotton or paper.

 In 2008, I was only 33 years old.
 I had gone to school and university, and at the same time, I had a family and children.
 All of my failures, successes, happiness and pain were connected to Akhalgori.
 Suddenly, because of the war, everything was destroyed.
 Those were terrible days, but I had three children and I did not have the luxury to panic and despair.

-From the beginning, starting over in Tserovani IDP Settlement was very hard.
+From the beginning, starting over in the Tserovani IDP Settlement was very hard.
 Everyone was confused and scared; we could not see the new cottages as our homes.
 We had a hard time understanding that we had to stay there.
-Everything was new and unusual for us but when we saw familiar faces and that everyone shared the same pain and sorrow, it was a little bit of relief.
+Everything was new and unusual for us, but when we saw familiar faces and that everyone shared the same pain and sorrow, there was a little bit of relief.

 Soon, after moving to Tserovani, I had my fourth child.
-All my time I spent on taking care of my family.
+I spent all my time taking care of my family.
 For the kids, it was also difficult to adjust to the new environment.
 When the kids grew up a little bit, I had more free time, and I decided to find a job.
-By profession, I am a German language teacher but I don’t really have practical experience.
-Whenever I thought what kind of job I was looking for, it was always very hard to think about because the labour market was competitive and my skills were not consistent with the employer requirements.
+By profession, I am a German language teacher but don’t really have practical experience.
+Whenever I thought about what kind of job I was looking for, it was always very hard to think about because the labour market was competitive and my skills were not consistent with employer requirements.

-Exactly at the time of my job search, the Ikorta social enterprise started and it took a very important place in my life.
+Exactly at the time of my job search, the Ikorta social enterprise started and it served as a very important place in my life.
 My whole family was supporting me.
-My kids are also actively involved in my activities and they try to help me find new ideas so that my jewellery is more interesting for the customers.
+My kids are also actively involved in my activities, and they try to help me find new ideas so that my jewelry is more interesting for the customers.
 I’ve worked here for the past two years at Ikorta and it has become my second family.
-This is a job that I like coming to.
-I know that I learn something new every day and everyone is my friend and supporter.
+This is a job I like coming to.
+I know I learn something new every day, and everyone is my friend and supporter.

-I think every IDP differently overcame the situation, but for some of them it was much harder.
-Definitely when you are not yet and adult you try to find comfort in a new and strange situation.
-Going to a new school was not easy for me, but fortunately, there were several programs that helped to promote socialization and development of Tserovani youth.
+I think every IDP overcame the situation differently, but for some it was much harder.
+When you are not yet an adult you definitely try to find comfort in a new and strange situation.
+Going to a new school was not easy for me, but fortunately, there were several programs that helped to promote the socialization and development of Tserovani youth.

-Later, I joined the Ikorta social enterprise that significantly changed my life.
+Later, I joined the Ikorta social enterprise, which significantly changed my life.
 Since it was my very first job, I had to overcome many obstacles.
-However finally I ended up in the jewellery-making course that brought me into the Ikorta family.
+However, finally I ended up in the jewelry-making course that brought me into the Ikorta family.
 The warmth and openness of my colleagues makes it the most pleasant and comfortable job.
 Ikorta’s happy and welcoming attitude became its calling card.

-Moreover, I always like to mention that I have my dream job that enables me to express myself in any way and in any form.
-Working with enamel jewellery really gives me this opportunity.
+Moreover, I always like to mention that I am experiencing my dream job, and it enables me to express myself in any way and in any form.
+Working with enamel jewelry really gives me this opportunity.

-It was November 2008 when my mom was invited to receive the keys to our cottage in Tserovani Internally Displaced Persons settlement.
+It was November 2008 when my mom was invited to receive the keys to our cottage in the Tserovani IDP Settlement.
 It was cold and rainy.
-I am not sure why no one in my family member accompanied her on this “important day”.
+I am not sure why none of my family members accompanied her on this “important day.”
 I was looking forward to her coming back in order to share her impressions about our new home.
 She did not want to talk about the negative aspects.
-Mom was only focusing on the positives and she was describing everything nicely.
+Mom was only focusing on the positives, and she was describing everything nicely.
 She was trying to be upbeat about our new situation.

 But at the same time I remembered clearly the moment when, while leaving Akhalgori, we met Russian tanks accidentally.
 They had blocked the road, and I thought that that was the end.
 I closed my eyes and waited for things to happen.
 That was a terrible moment.
-Thank god we left our homeland peacefully, but we left under aimed guns.
+Thank god we left our homeland peacefully, but we left with guns aimed at us.
 This situation forced me to adjust to a new reality.

-It's been already 10 years, but it seems like yesterday.
-Bombs, tanks, the faces of desperate people, tearful children, burnt and abandoned houses that have lost soul and life, dead people and stories.
+It's already been 10 years, but it seems like yesterday.
+Bombs, tanks, the faces of desperate people, tearful children, burnt and abandoned houses that lost their life and soul, dead people and stories.
 We remember it, because nothing can help us to forget the pain, and we relive it.
-The word refugee is associated with war, death, seized houses, suffering, pain.
-But there are sweet memories behind it, our stories and childhoods that stay forever in our heart.
+The word refugee is associated with war, death, seized houses, suffering, and pain.
+But there are sweet memories behind it - our stories and childhoods that stay forever in our heart.

 Yes, I am a “child of war” too.
 I even became a refugee a few months before I was born during the 1991 war in Tskhinvali.
 My family became IDPs in the 90s.
 I was raised in Tbilisi.
-For the first time at the age of 6, I went to visit beautiful Znauri, my family’s village in the occupied region of Tskhinvali, The times when my family and I were able to visit Znauri were the happiest times I spent in that house, the best memories of every day, minutes and seconds.
+For the first time at the age of six, I went to visit beautiful Znauri, my family’s village in the occupied region of Tskhinvali.
+The times when my family and I were able to visit the house in Znauri were my happiest times, the best memories of every day, minute and second.
 However, after the war in 2008 no one was allowed to cross the occupation line into the Tskhinvali region.
 Being unable to visit Znauri brought me back to my childhood and made me dream about my village again.
 The small house sunk in beautiful nature, the smell of other antiquities, the other history, and the other world.
-It was part of my life that was taken away just in one day.
+It was part of my life that was taken away in just one day.

 My story of the settlement in Tserovani is slightly different from the other inhabitants.
 Each time I passed by the settlement I thought that life in this place would not be possible and nobody could be able to live there.
 I thought I would only be able to work and progress in Tbilisi.
-But fate brought me exactly to Tserovani.
+But fate brought me to Tserovani.
 I married a man from Tserovani and moved there to start a family in 2011.
-The first days it was hard for me to recognize houses and I could not go to the store without messing up the streets.
-Every time I walked outside, I saw my own childhood in the eyes of the children who had experienced war, and on the faces of adults as well - my parents' gaze and desire that they had to return to their homes.
+During the first days it was hard for me to recognize houses, and I could not go to the store without knowing which street was which.
+Every time I walked outside, I saw my own childhood in the eyes of the children who had experienced war, and on the faces of adults as well - my parents' gaze and desire to return to their homes.

 Ikorta gives me the opportunity to continue life with the beautiful memories of the past and remind everyone about our history and pain.